Explore Career Paths

 TNTP Teaching Fellows – Similar to Teach for America but not affiliated with CNCS, this program focuses on some of America’s toughest cities/states and offers programs in Baltimore, Indianapolis, Los Angeles, New Orleans and Nevada.

 What is an International School? – In order to be considered an actual international school, it is widely agreed that a school follows a national or international curriculum different from that of the host country.
 Additionally, an emphasis is placed on international education (with such programs as the IB) and global citizenship.

 Understanding International Schools – Teachers who are interested in teaching overseas for the first time will find it easier to teach in the curriculum for which they already have experience (i.e. American, British, etc.), but with experience and training, teachers will find that they are qualified to teach in a variety of formats.
 The following provides a sampling of the most common types of international schools worldwide

 - The International Educator – The online resource for teaching in International Schools

 - How to Get a Teaching Job Abroad from International Schools Services

 - The Council of International Schools Job Listings

 3) CAREERS IN HIGHER EDUCATION – Nationwide

-You loved being a Badger.
 You love the whole environment of higher education.
 You know you aren’t going to be a professor and you can’t be a student forever, but what else is there?
 The links below will lead you to sites where you can find staff jobs (such as academic advising, housing, admissions, etc..) in colleges and universities nationwide.

 Higher Ed Jobs – staff and faculty positions in colleges and universities nationwide